rohan843/cybersecurity-notes/README.md

 Playbooks ensure people follow a consistent list of actions in a prescribed way, regardless of who is working on the case.

 Different types of playbooks are used.
 These include playbooks for incident response, security alerts, teams-specific, and product-specific purposes.
 Here, we focus on an incident response playbook.

+**Incident response** is an organization's quick attempt to identify an attack, contain the damage and correct the effects of a security breach.